math-men/RSO_System/README.md

 # RSO_System

-All-in-one package to bootstrap whole app
+All-in-one package to bootstrap whole app.
+It simplifies the process of starting application on the localhost.

 ## Usage